juhahinkula/CarRestService/README.md

 You can update car by calling ‘/cars/{id}’ endpoint with PUT method and giving a updated car inside the request body as a JSON object
 Header: 'Content-type': 'application/json'

+Note!
+You can re-populate the database by sending POST requst to '/reset' endpoint.